philpackmohr/git-paper/git.md

  create mode 100644 error.txt
 ```

 Note the manual `git add ...` before the actual commit.
 The command `git commit -a` only adds file to the staging area that are already tracked (meaning known to the VCS) but modified.
-New files are not tracked yet that is changed by manually adding the new file to the staging area.
+New files are not tracked yet and have to be added manually to the staging area.

 Now let's fix this commit.
 The content of "errror.txt" should look as following: